Menu

 Related Biography: Christian McBride

-Eventually, Olympia Dukakis became a master instructor at New York University for fourteen years.
-She also taught courses at Columbia and Yale.
+Dukakis served as a master instructor at New York University for 14 years and also taught acting at Columbia and Yale Universities.
+Her educational legacy influenced a generation of performers and theater practitioners.

 Major Accomplishments and Awards